jedevc/fyp-report/report.md

 A program can define as many chunks as it likes, although vulnspec only guarantees proximity for variables placed into the same chunk.

-Additionally, both blocks and chunks can contain a number of constraints, which enforce an interpretation, or somehow dictate how vulnspec should treat the block or chunk later on through the pipeline.
+Additionally, both blocks and chunks can contain constraints enforcing an interpretation, or somehow dictating how vulnspec should treat the block or chunk now or later in the pipeline.

 ```
 chunk (global) a : int